Company Profile: IberdrolaWe Mean Business coalition

 Headquartered in Spain, the company operates in more than 30 countries, with a workforce of more than 35,000 people and supplies power for 100 million people.

-- Iberdrola has an approved science-based target to reduce absolute scope 1, 2 and 3 greenhouse gas (GHG) emissions 20% by 2030 from a 2017 base year.
+- Iberdrola has an approved science-based targets to reduce absolute scope 1, 2 and 3 GHG emissions 43% by 2030 from a 2017 base year.

-- Iberdrola is committed to being carbon neutral by 2050.
+- Iberdrola is committed to being carbon neutral in Europe by 2030 and globally by 2050.

 - Iberdrola reached 39% of total electricity production with renewable energy in 2019.

-- Iberdrola is also committed to implement the recommendations of the Task Force on Climate-related Financial Disclosures.
+- Iberdrola is also committed to responsible corporate engagement in climate policy, to implement the recommendations of the Task Force on Climate-related Financial Disclosures.

 Emission reduction: decoupling growth from emissions